 The CPC consists of fifteen (15) members appointed by the Mayor and confirmed by City Council.
-Members of the CPC were appointed by the Mayor and confirmed by the City Council.
 They represent the diversity of Seattle and include people from communities of color, ethnic and faith communities, immigrant communities, the urban Indian community, the lesbian/gay/ bisexual/transgender community, civil rights advocates, the business community, individuals familiar with the challenges faced by those with mental illness or substance abuse issues, and youth.
 One member is from the Seattle Police Officers Guild and one is from the Seattle Police Management Association.
 CPC members live or work in all five Seattle police precincts

 Meet the Commissioners